Anamorphosee/stacktrace-decoroutinator/README.md

 ```

 ### Problem with Jacoco and Decoroutinator
 Using Jacoco and Decoroutinator as a Java agent may lead to the loss of code coverage.
-It's [common Jacoco Problem](https://www.eclemma.org/jacoco/trunk/doc/classids.html).
+It's [a common Jacoco Problem](https://www.eclemma.org/jacoco/trunk/doc/classids.html).
 In order not to lose coverage, make sure that the Jacoco agent comes before the Decoroutinator agent.
 See more at https://github.com/Anamorphosee/stacktrace-decoroutinator/issues/24.

 ### Troubleshooting
 You can call function `DecoroutinatorCommonApi.getStatus { it() }` at runtime to check if Decoroutinator has been successfully installed.